VinhTDo/dotfiles/README.md

 > This configuration only works, if you're on [ArchLinux](https://archlinux.org/).

 ## Features
-* Fast theme switcher to switch themes.
+* Theme switcher to switch themes.
-* Fast application menu.
+* Stylised application menu.
-* Productive and efficient TMUX sessioniser to switch projects.
+* TMUX sessioniser to switch projects.
 * Custom-made Neovim as an IDE.
-* Custom themes for users to modify,
+* Custom themes for users to modify.
 * Screenshot feature to capture the entire monitor.

 ## Getting Started